frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 We might find that there are many people in our life who possibly would not come to a retreat or to a recollection or to some other activity, but they might be willing to come to a pilgrimage.

-I remember asking a classmate of mine one time, probably the best person in the class, if he would come to meditation or recollection in the center, and his reply to me was, "Don\'t try to evangelize me."
+I remember asking a classmate of mine one time, probably the best person in the class, if he would come to a meditation or recollection in the center, and his reply to me was, "Don\'t try to evangelize me."
 I had to back off.

 But a few months later when May came around, I thought I\'d give it another go, and I sort of bounced at him the possibility of doing a pilgrimage to a shrine of Our Lady.
 He immediately accepted, much to my amazement.